descender76/cpp_proposals/ale_asl/constexpr_dangling_reduction.md

 </tr>
 </table>

-It should be noted that neither of the "`What is C++ is doing?`" examples even compile.
+It should be noted that neither of the "`What is C++ doing?`" examples even compile.
 The first because the variable `ndc` is not accessible to the functional call `some_code_after`.
 The second because the class `no_default_constructor` doesn't have a default constructor and as such does not have a uninitialized state.
 In short, the current `C++` behavior of statement scoping of temporaries instead of containing block scoping is more difficult to reason about because the equivalent code cannot be written by the programmer.
 As such the `C99` way is simpler, safer and more reasonable.

 Regardless, dangling would still be possible, especially for non constant expressions.
-Those could be fixed by some future non constant expression proposals.
+Those could be fixed by some future, non constant expression proposals.

 For instance, stackoverflow has a good example of dangling with `Compund literals storage duration in C` [^sogcccompoundliterals].